joachimprinzbach/BiZEPS/doc/referenceProject/03_JenkinsConfiguration.md

 ##  Initial Jenkins Startup
 The Jenkins server instance can be started with a docker-compose script.
-In the project space change to the directory `buildServer/jenkins` and execute the command `docker-compose up`.
+In the project space change to the directory `buildServer/jenkins` and execute the command `docker-compose up -d`.
 Executing the `docker-compose` command will lead into the following actions:
 - Uses the image `bizeps/jenkins:stable`
   - If the image is not available on the local host, it tries to pull the image from the docker hub